alexkreidler/rust-iri-benchmarks/README.md

 Right now, only one benchmark is implemented (instantiating the various IRIs from `str`s).
 However, `iri-string` and `iref` are in the lead, trading places.

 More work to improve benchmark efficiency is required.

+## TODOs

+- Copy the generated benchmarks from my target dir to host on a static site server so other users can view
+- Maybe setup CI